Sandblasters are the perfect tool for shot blasting, scraping, stripping, and even cleaning surfaces. However, few people know exactly how they work!

 Pressure sandblasters are probably the most popular of the three due to their lower cost and ease of use.
 They are similar to aerosols, simply a large bottle filled under pressure with silica sand.

 When the gun trigger is pulled, air and sand are forced out of the cylinder together.
 This provides the advantage of a system that has very little if any maintenance and servicing.
-Though, it has a drawback, the sand driven out cannot be collected for reuse and therefore the bottle must be changed frequently.
+However, it has a drawback, the sand driven out cannot be collected for reuse and therefore the bottle must be changed frequently.

 Siphon Sandblasters